 The TG is composed of representatives of each of the Monitoring Parties: NCSD, GSWC, Phillips 66 (formerly named ConocoPhillips), Woodlands; and an agricultural user that is also a Stipulating Party.
-In addition, RWC is responsible for funding a portion of the TG's efforts, but does not appoint a representative to the TG.
-Conversely, the agricultural overlying landowner representative is not responsible for funding a portion of the TG's efforts.
+The agricultural overlying landowner representative is not responsible for funding a portion of the TG's efforts.

-In October 2015, GSWC acquired the RWC drinking water system, not including the wastewater treatment and disposal facilities.
-Because GSWC began operating the former RWC drinking water system at that time, late in the calendar year, and to provide greater clarity, attribution to RWC is made throughout this Annual Report wherever possible.
-In the interest of simplification, references in subsequent annual reports to RWC will be removed and replaced with references to GSWC.
+In October 2015, GSWC acquired the Rural Water Company (RWC) drinking water system, not including the wastewater treatment and disposal facilities.
+Because GSWC began operating the former RWC drinking water system at that time, late in the calendar year, and to provide greater clarity, attribution to RWC was made throughout the 2015 Annual Report wherever possible.
+In the interest of simplification, references in subsequent annual reports to RWC have been removed and replaced with references to GSWC.